habenz/photo-fave-backend/README.md

 		- then posts to create new user and create new photo

 	- Began Front-end Dev
+	- added new routes to both photoController and userControllers

 ###### Fun Discoveries!
 	- ls -Inode_modules -R